wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 <li>Nobody answers the questions you have asked</li>
 <li>The conversation goes completely off-topic</li>
 <li>One participant dominates the conversation</li>
-<li>One participant is seemingly uncomfortable and doesn't say
+<li>One participant is seemingly uncomfortable and doesn’t say anything</li>
-anything</li>
-<li>Participants don't seem comfortable/confident answering questions in
+<li>Participants don’t seem comfortable/confident answering questions in English</li>
-English</li>
 </ol>
 </div>